How Often Should You Rotate Your Tires?

 To be better prepared for the extreme weather conditions we can experience here in Nebraska, it’s important to keep tire rotations as part of your maintenance plan.
 Unfortunately, tires don’t last forever, so if you need a new set stop by the Sid Dillon dealership near you.

 Get More Tire Advice From Sid Dillon

-For more information regarding tire care, oil changes, or any other auto maintenance or repair issue, feel free to contact us today.
+For more information regarding tire care, oil changes, or any other auto maintenance, warranty or repair issue, feel free to contact us today.
 Our certified technicians are happy to help answer your questions and make sure that your car, truck, or SUV is always running safely in top condition.
 Want to continue your research online?
 Find out how to reset a faulty TPMS light.

 More Auto Service Tips From Sid Dillon

 Buying used car is scary.
 You never know if you’re going to end up with something wonderful that will make your Lincoln commute a delight, or a nightmare vehicle that’s worth half what you thought because of unseen damage.
 Fortunately, there are ways to find out if your current vehicle or a vehicle you’re interested…

 Nebraska workers from Lincoln to Omaha count on big trucks like the Chevy Silverado 1500 and Chevy Silverado 2500HD for major towing and hauling needs, but all that work leads to some body damage along the way.
 The auto body professionals at our Sid Dillon Body Shops are here to help you learn how to…